Nasr City

-Nasr City (مدينة نصر /arz/) forms two of the nine districts of the Eastern Area of Cairo, Egypt.
-It is administratively divided into Nasr City West/One (Gharb Madinet Nasr/awwal), and Nasr City East/Two (Sharq Madinet Nasr/thani).
-In 2021, Nasr City had a third district sub-divided from Nasr City East to be named either Nasr City Third or Al-Amal, as well as a qism (police ward) named Nasr City Third.
+Nasr City / Victory City (مدينة نصر /arz/) forms two of the nine districts of the Eastern Area of Cairo, Egypt.
+It is administratively divided into Nasr City West/One (Gharb Madinet Nasr/awwal), (Victory City I) and Nasr City East/Two (Sharq Madinet Nasr/thani) (Victory City II).
+In 2021, Nasr City had a third district sub-divided from Nasr City East to be named either Nasr City Third or Al-Amal, (Victory City III) as well as a qism (police ward) named Nasr City Third.

 History

 Nasr City was established in the 1960s as an extension to the neighboring settlement of Heliopolis.
 The establishment of the district was part of the Egyptian Government's plan to modernise and expand Cairo following the Egyptian Revolution of 1952.
 Gamal Abdel Nasser, the Egyptian President at the time, was involved personally in the design process, and was the one who chose the name Nasr for the new district ("nasr" being the Arabic word for "victory").
 During the early stages of the project it was envisioned that it would constitute a new capital city, though it just became a suburb of Cairo.

 Nasr City was planned by architect and urban planner Sayed Karim on a modern grid street system with calculated building heights, densities and land uses.
 However, many of the original family homes have since been demolished to make way for illegal residential 'towers' that have heavily densified it.